-BACKGROUND: The quality of care provided to dying long-term care (LTC) residents is often inadequate, which may be due to the lack of formal training that LTC staff receive in palliative care (PC).
-The present cross-sectional study assessed PC knowledge and self-efficacy in ability to provide PC in a sample of registered nurses working in LTC homes.
-METHOD: A survey was conducted in four LTC homes in October 2009 to June 2010.
+Background: The quality of care provided to dying long-term care (LTC) residents is often inadequate, which may be due to the lack of formal training that LTC staff receive in palliative care (PC).
+This cross-sectional study assessed PC knowledge and self-efficacy in ability to provide PC in a sample of registered nurses working in LTC homes.
+Method: A survey was conducted in four LTC homes in October 2009 to June 2010.
 Nursing staff knowledge of PC was evaluated using the Palliative Care Quiz for Nurses (PCQN).
 The Self-Efficacy in End-of-Life Care Survey (S-EOLC) was used to measure nursing staff confidence in their ability to provide PC.
-FINDINGS: Close to 60% of the nursing staff participated (69 of 119).
+Findings: Close to 60% of the nursing staff participated (69 of 119).
 The participants did not score highly on the PCQN: the average correct score ranged from 52.50% to 63.41% across the homes.
 There were no significant differences between the homes for the mean number of correct responses on the PCQN (P=0.329) or mean scores for the three S-EOLC subscales.
 Rank ordering of the percentage of correct PCQN answers by item and LTC home demonstrated that similar misconceptions were held across homes.
-CONCLUSION: Despite their confidence in PC practice, the participants’ PC knowledge gap reveals a need for PC training for staff working in LTC homes.
+Conclusion: Despite their confidence in PC practice, the participants’ PC knowledge gap reveals a need for PC training for staff working in LTC homes.
 The PC education and training provided should both include a gerontological perspective and address the expertise and knowledge already held by staff.